Should You Raise Honey Bees?

 Be sure to talk to local beekeepers and beekeeping organizations or communities.
 They often meet at public libraries.
 It’s always a good idea to go out with an expert a few times before raising your own bees.

 There are plenty of organizations about beekeeping available to those willing to look.
-These organizations are particularly useful for finding swarms (collections of bees) once you’ve become established with your apiary.
+These organizations are particularly useful for finding swarms (collections of bees) once you’ve established your apiary.

 Beekeeping 101: Raising Honey Bees in Your Backyard